isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

   source for ARM.
 See the ``3rdparty/webrtc`` folder for more details.
 - Google Colab and Kaggle notebook are not supported.
 You'll need to run you own Jupyter or JupyterLab server.
+- If you prefer using native windows (with blocking calls) instead of embedded graphics in Jupyter cells, you can set the environment variable ``OPEN3D_DISABLE_WEB_VISUALIZER=true`` before importing Open3D.

 Standalone mode
 ------------------